OWASP/Software-Component-Verification-Standard/en/0x04-Assessment_and_Certification.md

 OWASP, as a vendor-neutral not-for-profit organization, does not certify any vendors, verifiers or software.

-All such assurance assertions, trust marks, or certifications are not officially vetted, registered, or certified by OWASP, so an organization relying upon such a view needs to be cautious of the trust placed in any third party or trust mark claiming SCVS certification.
+All such assurance assertions, trust marks, or certifications are not officially vetted, registered, or certified by OWASP, so an organization relying upon such a view needs to be cautious of the trust placed in any third-party or trust mark claiming SCVS certification.

 This should not inhibit organizations from offering such assurance services, as long as they do not claim official OWASP certification.